 The first thing to know about the cost of solar system is that whether you pay cash or finance with a loan, you probably have the money already.
 Let us help you shift what you’re already paying the utility for electricity into your own clean solar.

-Solar today is accessible to anyone with an acceptable credit rating.
-Our Clean Energy Combo Loan fronts you 30% of your system price (equal to the amount of your federal tax credit) at no interest for a year.
+Solar today is accessible to anyone with an acceptable credit rating, thanks to solar loans, many of which front you 26% of your system price (equal to the amount of your federal tax credit) at no interest for a year.
 The remainder is financed at a low interest rate with a variety of term options.
 We also offer the Mass Solar Loan.

 Paying cash gives you the greatest financial return.
 (What a surprise!)
-However, the return is still excellent if you finance with the Combo Loan.
+However, the return is still excellent if you finance with a loan.

 And the Price is…

-Your actual price for solar depends on factors like how many panels you want and which panels you choose.
+Your actual cost of solar system depends on factors like how many panels you want and which panels you choose.
 Your payback time frame depends on variables like your electricity rate and how much solar electricity you make and use.

 Our free proposal details your financials, including incentives offered in your state.
 For example, Massachusetts, Rhode Island and New Hampshire have programs that slash thousands off the price of a solar energy system.
 And a federal income tax credit worth 30% of your system’s price lops thousands off your starting price.